Obtaining a discharge in Chapter 13 bankruptcy will not eliminate all debts. Exceptions to a Chapter 13 discharge include, generally:

 The Bankruptcy Code does not specifically define the requirements for granting a hardship discharge of a student loan.
 Courts have applied different standards, but they often apply a three-part test to determine eligibility:

 Handling debt involves many important and delicate decisions.
 If you understand your rights you can get out from under your debt burden while still preserving some important assets, while the wrong decisions can leave you with nothing and still owing an unmanageable amount.
-Contact a local attorney for a free initial case assessment to discuss the best plan to return you to solvency.
+Contact a local bankruptcy attorney, who can best help plan your return to solvency.